anytizer/apiunit.phpunit/readme.md

    - APIs are meant to be standalone; regardless of their backend technologies.
    - It should be practically possible to test any APIs.
    - Some API gateways might require additional info like HTTP_REFERER, etc. that you have to supply.
    - Sometimes, cross origin access is an issue.
+See [CORS Enabled](https://www.w3.org/wiki/CORS_Enabled).
  * How do I use this software?
    - __Embed__ it inside any projects as a PHPUnit project.